UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 Using the Hungarian algorithm in the PMS was not in my initial design (it wasn't either for TMS), and because of possible differences in number of players given per data source (ie. some source might have 32 players for a squad whereas others might only have 25 for the same team) I don't see a straightforward way to use it in the PMS.

-Before describing how we're going to levarege everything discussed before to build our matching funnel we need to take note of two potential data issues, and one idea I have not implemented in my design that might prove helpful.
+Before describing how we're going to leverage everything discussed before to build our matching funnel we need to take note of two potential data issues, and one idea I have not implemented in my design that might prove helpful.

 #### Wrong Birthdays
 One important issue, that is easy to overlook in a name matching system, is wrong birthdays.
 From debugging my own implemenation I've noticed erros in birthdays can be simple typos, a translation error from MM-DD-YY to DD-MM-YY or they might just be a day of, for whatever reason.